 Further TETRA participants, Università degli studi di Brescia (Italy), Medical University of Vienna (Austria) and Instytut Gruzlicy I Chorob Pluc (Poland), are scheduled as additional trial sites.
 And this is where the opportunity lies, in my opinion.

-TETRA’s schedule is to start mass-transplanting patient by the next summer, as per my past communication with EU spokesperson from exactly one year ago:
+TETRA’s schedule is to start mass-transplanting their 48 patients by the next summer, as per my past communication with EU spokesperson from exactly one year ago:

 “Ethics checks will also take place before the start of the planned clinical trial and mid-term.
 The ethics review is foreseen before the TETRA patient recruitment, which is scheduled to begin in July 2018”